Thomas W. Hartmann: Dispute with Colonel Morris Davis, senior Guantanamo prosecutor

-On Thursday November 8, 2007, before Guantanamo captive Omar Khadr's military commission, his military defense counsel, Lieutenant Commander William Keubler revealed that he had been informed just two days earlier about an eyewitness whose testimony could help clear Khadr.
+On November 8, 2007, before Guantanamo captive Omar Khadr's military commission, his military defense counsel, Lieutenant Commander William Keubler revealed that he had been informed just two days earlier about an eyewitness whose testimony could help clear Khadr.
 Major Jeff Groharing told reporters, in the courtroom, that Hartmann had ordered him not to talk about the case.

 According to Jennifer Daskal, an attorney at Human Rights Watch:

 Disqualified from participation

 Captain Keith Allred, the presiding Officer of Salim Ahmed Hamdan's military commission, disqualified Hartmann from participating in Hamdan's prosecution.

 He ordered that Hartmann be replaced.
 In a pre-trial hearing for Mohammed Jawad, Hartmann defended his "intense and direct" management style.

 On August 14, 2008 Colonel Stephen Henley barred Hartmann from future participation in Mohammed Jawad's commission.
 Henley had arranged for depositions to be taken from other officers at Guantanamo, including US Navy Captain Patrick M. McCarthy, who testified that Hartmann had personally berated him.
 The Associated Press reported that Jawad's attorney David Frakt was authorized to submit arguments directly to Susan J. Crawford, the convening authority, as to whether charges against Jawad were justified.

-Jawad's lawyer David Frakt and chief prosecutor Lawrence Morris both told reporters they anticipated that Hartmann's role in other Guantanamo commissions would be challenged.
+Frakt and chief prosecutor Lawrence Morris both told reporters they anticipated that Hartmann's role in other Guantanamo commissions would be challenged.
 Morris stated, "We are going to have to address those in court."

 The Associated Press reported that, in his testimony on August 13, 2008, Hartmann testified that he would not resign over his behavior because he believed he was doing his job properly.

 In his August 14, 2008 ruling Henley wrote: